About Us

 Mary Ann Strong

-I was born in Salt Lake City, Utah, U.S. A. I came from a family of 6 children.
-My mother had polio and raised us all from a wheelchair.
-I graduated from Brigham Young University with a degree in Child Development and Family Relations and worked on a Masters Degree in Marriage and Family Counseling.
-I am married and my husband, Brian and I have a blended family with 11 children, our last two adopted from Kazakhstan.
-We have 26 grandchildren and 3 great grandchildren.
+Mary Ann was born in Salt Lake City, Utah, and comes from a family of six children.
+Her mother, who had polio, raised the family from a wheelchair.
+Mary Ann graduated from Brigham Young University with a degree in Child Development and Family Relations and pursued a Master’s Degree in Marriage and Family Counseling.
+She is married to her husband, Brian, and together they have a blended family of 11 children, with their last two children adopted from Kazakhstan.
+The couple is also blessed with 26 grandchildren and 3 great-grandchildren.

-I have been active in education, overseeing the arts and music program in elementary schools, teaching piano, then executive director for Art Works for Kids, getting funding from the legislature and establishing the arts back in the elementary schools for the state of Utah.
-I have been politically active working for the incorporation of Millcreek City and helping good candidates get elected.
-I have helped obtain funding for various projects including suicide prevention, wholesome family films, and am excited to be a part of Gladwell and the Girls Hope Rescue Mission.
+Throughout her career, Mary Ann has been deeply involved in education, initially overseeing the arts and music program in elementary schools, teaching piano, and later serving as the executive director for Art Works for Kids.
+In this role, she successfully secured funding from the state legislature and worked to restore arts programs in elementary schools across Utah.
+Mary Ann has also been politically active, playing a key role in the incorporation of Millcreek City and supporting good candidates for election.
+She has helped secure funding for various important projects, including suicide prevention initiatives and the creation of wholesome family films.
+She is excited to be part of Gladwell and the Girls Hope Rescue Mission, where she continues her commitment to making a positive impact on the lives of those in need.

 Daniela Izatt